 To maintain insurance coverage, landlords typically must:

 Bear in mind that methamphetamine testing is not currently regulated in New Zealand.
-This creates a situation where property owners must navigate between different standards and recommendations.
+This creates a situation in which property owners must navigate among different standards and recommendations.

-The 2018 Gluckman Report recommended raising safe levels to 15 μg/100cm², but NZS 8510 provides industry guidance on good practice methods and is not cited in legislation or regulations.
+The 2018 Gluckman Report recommended raising the safe level to 15 μg/100 cm², but NZS 8510 provides industry guidance on good practice methods and is not cited in legislation or regulations.
 This means the standard remains voluntary, though widely adopted by the industry.

 Government proposals include making a maximum acceptable level that is included in legislation, requirements for landlords on when and how to test for meth residue, and what to do with possessions left behind in contaminated premises.